Thelonious Monk

 Thelonious Sphere Monk (/θəˈloʊniəs/ October 10, 1917 – February 17, 1982) was an American jazz pianist and composer.
 He had a unique improvisational style and made numerous contributions to the standard jazz repertoire, including "'Round Midnight", "Blue Monk", "Straight, No Chaser", "Ruby, My Dear", "In Walked Bud", and "Well, You Needn't".
-Monk is the second-most-recorded jazz composer after Duke Ellington.
+As of 2009, Monk was the second-most-recorded jazz composer in history, after Duke Ellington.

-Monk's compositions and improvisations feature dissonances and angular melodic twists, often using flat ninths, flat fifths, unexpected chromatic notes together, low bass notes and stride, and fast whole tone runs, combining a highly percussive attack with abrupt, dramatic use of switched key releases, silences, and hesitations.
+Monk's compositions and improvisations feature dissonances and angular melodies, often using flat ninths, flat fifths, unexpected chromatic notes, low bass notes and stride, and fast whole tone runs.
+His playing style combined a highly percussive attack with abrupt, dramatic use of switched key releases, silences, and hesitations.

-Monk's distinct look included suits, hats, and sunglasses.
-He also had an idiosyncratic habit during performances: while other musicians continued playing, Monk would stop, stand up, and dance for a few moments before returning to the piano.
+His distinctive look included suits, hats, and sunglasses.
+He also had an idiosyncratic habit during performances; while other musicians continued playing, Monk would stop, stand up, and dance for a few moments before returning to the piano.

-Monk is one of five jazz musicians to have been featured on the cover of Time (the others being Louis Armstrong, Dave Brubeck, Duke Ellington, and Wynton Marsalis).
-Monk’s composition ‘Round Midnight’ is widely recognized as the most recorded jazz standard composed by a single artist, with hundreds of versions by musicians across multiple generations.
+Monk is one of five jazz musicians to have been featured on the cover of Time magazine, along with Louis Armstrong, Dave Brubeck, Duke Ellington, and Wynton Marsalis.

 Biography

 1917–1933: Early life

-Thelonious Sphere Monk was born on October 10, 1917, in Rocky Mount, North Carolina, the son of Thelonious (or Thelious) and Barbara Monk.
+Thelonious Sphere Monk was born on October 10, 1917 in Rocky Mount, North Carolina, the son of Thelonious (or Thelious) and Barbara Monk.
 His sister, Marion, had been born two years earlier.
 His birth certificate spelled his first name as "Thelious" and did not list his middle name, taken from his maternal grandfather, Sphere Batts.
 His brother, Thomas, was born in January 1920.
-In 1922, the family moved to the Phipps Houses, 243 West 63rd Street, in Manhattan, New York City; the neighborhood was known as San Juan Hill because of the many African-American veterans of the Spanish–American War who lived there (urban renewal displaced the long-time residents of the community, who saw their neighborhood replaced by the Amsterdam Housing Projects and Lincoln Center for the Performing Arts, though the Phipps Houses remained).
-Monk studied the trumpet briefly before switching to the piano at age nine, taking lessons from a neighbor, Alberta Simmons, who taught him in the stride style of Fats Waller, James P. Johnson and Eubie Blake.
-Monk's mother also taught him to play some hymns, and he would sometimes accompany her singing at church.
-He attended Stuyvesant High School, a public school for gifted students, but did not graduate.
+In 1922, the Monk family moved to the Phipps Houses at 243 West 63rd Street in San Juan Hill, Manhattan, New York City.
+(Subsequent redevelopment displaced the residents of the community, who saw their neighborhood replaced by the Amsterdam Housing Projects and Lincoln Center, though the Phipps Houses remained.)
+Monk briefly studied the trumpet before switching to piano at the age of nine.
+He took lessons from a neighbor, Alberta Simmons, who taught him the stride style of Fats Waller, James P. Johnson, and Eubie Blake.
+His mother also taught him to play some hymns, and he would often accompany her singing at church.
+He attended Stuyvesant High School, a prestigious public school for gifted students in Manhattan, but did not graduate.

 For two years, Monk studied classical piano under Simon Wolf, an Austrian-born pianist and violinist who had studied under Alfred Megerlin, the concertmaster of the New York Philharmonic.
-Monk learned to play pieces by composers such as Bach, Beethoven, Mozart and Liszt, but his favorites were Chopin and Rachmaninoff.
-The lessons were discontinued when it became clear that Monk's main focus was jazz.
+Monk learned to play pieces by composers such as Bach, Mozart, Beethoven, and Liszt, but his favorites were Chopin and Rachmaninoff.
+The lessons ended when it became clear that Monk's primary passion was jazz.